 The main advantage of using Lightcast is its detailed text information for each job posting, including job title, job location, occupation, employer name, specific skills required, and job description.
-Following the approach in Acemoglu et al. (2022b) and Babina et al. (2024), we detect AI-powered pricing vacancies by identifying postings that require AI-related skills and mentioning the keyword "pricing".
-This helps us identify businesses engaging in AI pricing activities, as AI-skilled pricing teams are crucial for implementing AI pricing.
-Our analysis focuses on the firm level, as pricing algorithms are typically developed and applied at the firm rather than at the establishment level.
-We first identify all AI-related and pricing job postings to measure firm-level AI pricing adoption.
-AI pricing postings are those at the intersection of these two groups.
-We then calculate the share of AI pricing postings among all pricing postings for each firm.
+Following the approach in Acemoglu et al. (2022b) and Babina et al. (2024), we detect AI pricing vacancies by identifying postings that require AI-related skills and mentioning the keyword "pricing."
+This helps us identify businesses that engage in AI pricing, as AI-skilled pricing teams are crucial for its implementation.
+Our analysis focuses on the firm level, as pricing algorithms are typically developed and applied at the firm level rather than at the establishment level.
+We first identify all AI-related job postings and all pricing job postings.
+We then identify AI pricing jobs as those at the intersection of these two groups.
+For each firm, we measure the intensity of AI pricing jobs by the share of AI pricing job postings in all pricing job postings.
+Although it does not measure such a demand perfectly, this measure could reflect a firm's labor demand for AI pricing needs.

-2.2 AI-Powered Pricing Measures
+2.3 AI Pricing Measures

-To construct our measures on the intensity of AI pricing, we need to extract AI-related jobs, pricing jobs, and AI-related pricing jobs from all job postings.
-To define AI-related job postings, we follow exactly Acemoglu et al. (2022b)'s narrow category classification, focusing on advanced technology such as machine learning and AI chatbots.3 This narrow category measure avoids capturing traditional pricing information technology functions such as office software, software as a service (SaaS) pricing models, or data analysis, which are separate from core AI activities.
+To construct our measures on the intensity of AI pricing, we extract AI-related jobs, pricing jobs, and AI-related pricing jobs from all job postings.
+To define AI-related job postings, we follow exactly Acemoglu et al. (2022b)'s narrow category classification, focusing on advanced